14islands/14islands-com-v2/app/blog/_posts/2015-02-27-awwwards-conference-first-day.md

 In one of the most interesting talks of the day, Paul Kabaus from Google shared some features that are coming to Chrome DevTools soon.

-> The first rule of upcoming features is to not talk about upcoming features.
+> "The first rule of upcoming features is to not talk about upcoming features."

 Paul mentioned that DevTools team has been trying to be ahead of the trend curve and haven’t succeeded until now.